yyq19990828/LeetCUDA/kernels/openai-triton/merge-attn-states/README.md

 ## Introduction

 Implements section 2.2 of https://www.arxiv.org/pdf/2501.01005, can be used to combine partial attention results (in the split-KV case).
 The Triton and CUDA kernels here are modified from [vllm/attention/ops/triton_merge_attn_states.py](https://github.com/vllm-project/vllm/blob/main/vllm/attention/ops/triton_merge_attn_states.py) and [vllm/pull/16173](https://github.com/vllm-project/vllm/pull/16173).
 Use CUDA kernel instead of Triton to minimize CPU overhead.
-Compared to the Triton kernel, the CUDA kernel implemented in this PR can achieve a maximum speedup of over `3x`.
-End2End performance improved for R1 with PP=3 + TP=8 on L20,  4K IN:1K OUT (TTFT 5687.80 ms -> 5654.02 ms), 8K IN:64 OUT (TTFT  15188.70ms -> 14534.50ms).
+Compared to the Triton kernel, the CUDA kernel implemented in this PR can achieve a maximum speedup of over `3x`. @WoosukKwon, End2End performance improved for R1 with PP=3 + TP=8 on L20,  4K IN:1K OUT (TTFT 5687.80 ms -> 5654.02 ms).
+The performance of reasoning will not degrade.

 - [x] float32
 - [x] float16